 Strategic planning has deep roots in higher education.
 Universities began utilizing strategic planning methods in the 1950s, often focusing on budget and planning needs in relation to student recruitment, enrollment and resource growth, facilities, and academic programs.
 However, few of these efforts looked at long-range planning.
 Modern strategic planning started in the 1960s in the U.S. military.
 The for-profit sector began implementing this approach in the 1960s and 1970s.

 One of the key elements of the strategic planning process is environmental scanning.
 In an article for K-12 schools, Dr. Molly Linda Poole suggests four reasons why environmental scanning need to be front and center in developing a strategic plan: for K-12 schools, Dr. Molly Linda Poole suggests four reasons why environmental scanning needs to be front and center in developing a strategic plan:

 - Environmental scanning focuses on anticipating the future instead of describing current conditions.
 Therefore, this type of scanning causes participants to think about forecasting in as many areas as possible.

-- Environmental scanning allows for participants to analyze the interactions of events and trends.
+- Environmental scanning allows participants to analyze the interactions of events and trends.

-- Environmental scanning is a critical and ongoing part of the planning process in which information on external events and trends are continuously collected and considered throughout the planning process.
+- Environmental scanning is a critical and ongoing part of the planning process in which information on external events and trends is continuously collected and considered throughout the planning process.

 At The Change Leader, we use the SKEPTIC Environmental Scanning Model, initially developed by Stephen Haines.
 In their book “Reinventing Strategic Planning: The Systems Thinking Approach,” Haines and his coauthor Jim McKinlay stated, “More and different details about the future come out when you look at all the many key factors in the environment using the SKEPTIC framework.”